 Get into the minds of advanced golfers and learn how they play their best.
 And in this series, we spotlight golfers you may know: our coaches, ACE members, and local instructors and golf professionals!

 The PGA of America outlines 14 primary swing principles that are essential to any golf swing, and our coaches have developed video tutorials for each of the principles.
-Throughout spring 2020, we will release one new principle each week for you to review and study.

 Book and Movie Recommendations

 With all the time we are spending at home, it’s a great opportunity to catch up on some reading, and especially about golf!
 We’ve listed some of the best golf books and movies of all time, so check it out and let us know which ones you enjoy the most.